Argent77/A7-BagsOfTorment/BagsOfTorment/readme/readme-french.txt

 Ce mod est fait avec WeiDU, ce qui signifie qu'il est très simple à installer.
 Vous devez simplement extraire l'archive dans le dossier du jeu et lancer "setup-BagsOfTorment.exe".

+Note:
+PST:EE patch version 3.1.4 and earlier contains a bug that will reset modded content whenever the party enters or resets the Modron Maze.
+To work around this issue, it is strongly recommended to download and install Generalized Biffing (https://github.com/SpellholdStudios/generalized_biffing/releases/latest) as the final mod in the mod list.

 Composants